 10. Plain Ol’ Chia Seeds

-Even by themselves, they are a great source of nutrients and also leave you feeling full for a long time.
+Even by themselves, chia seeds are a great source of nutrients and also leave you feeling full for a long time.
 I sometimes chew a couple tablespoons for a quick breakfast on the go, and they leave you feeling surprisingly full!
 They do stick to your teeth, but wash them down with some coffee and you’ll have energy for hours!

 Ever tried chia seeds?
 Sound too weird?
 What is your favorite use?
 Share below!